It Was 20 Years Ago Today…

 After my first marathon, running didn’t stick as a habit right away.

-I didn’t run my second marathon (Las Vegas- the old version that was done on a frontage highway in the desert) until 2002.
+I didn’t run my second marathon (Las Vegas- the old version that ran on a frontage highway in the desert) until 2002.
 I’m sure that is in part because I lived in Minnesota at the time.

 Brutal winters were no match for my still-in-its-infancy running habit.
 There was no way I was running on a day so cold it would freeze my water bottle.